Sound System Overview

 Line In (to connect to an external source, such as an iPad, MP3 player, cassette or CD player).

 MAIN The Left channel feeds the main speakers (bass, short and long horns) in the house.
-The Right channel feeds the wireless hearing aid transmitter and can be sent to an external recorder.
+The Right channel feeds the RCA jack which can be connected to an external recorder.

-AUX 1 (Instrument monitor) is used to provide sound to the organist and pianist.
+AUX 2 (Instrument monitor) is used to provide sound to the organist and pianist.
 This allows them to stay with a soloist during a performance.
-This is a Pre-fader output (more about this later).
+This may be set up as pre-fader or post-fader, depending on the need. (more about this later).

-AUX 3 (Choir monitor) is used during the Traditional service to help the choir hear the piano/accompanists, and the worship leader/speaker.
+AUX 4 (Choir monitor) is used during the Traditional service to help the choir hear the piano/accompanists, and the worship leader/speaker.
 It is set up with a switching jack so that a stage monitor can be plugged in for local use.
 This disconnects the Choir monitor speakers, which are located in the Organ Speaker Chambers on each side of the Choir.
-This mix can be run as either pre-fader or post-fader, switchable for each channel.
+This mix can be run as either pre-fader or post-fader.

-AUX 5 (not currently in use) may be used to send a monitor mix to a wireless in-ear monitor.
-This mix is post-fader.
+AUX 6 (not currently in use) may be used to send a monitor mix to a wireless in-ear monitor.
+This mix is either pre-fader or post-fader.

-OL (red) light: Indicates clipping - turn down the TRIM control (top control of the channel).
+OL (red) light: Indicates clipping - turn down the TRIM control.

 PAN: This control adjusts the relative signal between the left (Main speakers) and right (Recording) channels.
 It is normally left in the 12:00 position, except for special circumstances.